GUIDED TOURS & DAY PASSES

 Guided Tours May 1 ~ October 31 and Day Passes Year Round.

 Mount Harmon’s Guided Tours again feature guided tour of all three floors of historic Mount Harmon, one of the most beautifully restored Georgian manor houses in Maryland open to the public.

 Guided tours also include tour of our Plantation Outbuildings: colonial kitchen, smoke house, and replica slave quarters, as well as self guided tours of our gardens and grounds.

 Our Mount Harmon Day Pass (house tour not included/grounds only access) is a wonderful option for nature and history lovers for enjoying our beautiful gardens, grounds, and 200-acre nature preserve with over 5 miles of nature trails, picnic areas, and canoe and kayak launch ~ great for hiking, picnicking, and exploring our scenic and historic site and waterfront.

 We hope this gives you more reasons than ever to come out and enjoy Mount Harmon!
 So visit often, and bring friends and family to enjoy our Mount Harmon Guided Tours and Day Passes.

 We look forward to seeing you at Mount Harmon!

 Proceed down our 1.8 mile scenic lane.
 Follow signs to visitor parking and check in.
 We look forward to seeing you!

 Planning Your Visit

 Arriving by land: Mount Harmon’s scenic two-mile entrance lane has welcomed visitors by land for over two and a half centuries.
-The picturesque gravel entrance lane transports visitors back in time to a bygone era and is lined with gracefully cascading Osage Orange trees.
+The picturesque entrance lane transports visitors back in time to a bygone era and is lined with gracefully cascading Osage Orange trees.
 Proceed 1.8 miles to end of entrance lane.
 Follow signs for visitor parking.